-It’s usually dumb for fans to say “he shouldn’t have been playing, <enter name of back-up striker> would have scored that”, because even the player missing the chance would find the back of the net 99 times out of 100 under the same circumstances, but Saturday’s howler really was indicative of the Cummings’ form of late.
+It’s usually dumb for fans to say “he shouldn’t have been playing, would have scored that”, because even the player missing the chance would find the back of the net 99 times out of 100 under the same circumstances, but Saturday’s howler really was indicative of the Cummings’ form of late.
 He’s now gone six games without a goal, which is his longest run without finding the back of the net since his debut season.

 Alan Stubbs insisted he would keep the Anthony Stokes and Cummings partnership together but pressure is building to break the duo up.
 Neither James Keatings nor Chris Dagnall may be as talented as Cummings, but they offer a more diverse partnership alongside Stokes.
 The silver lining for Hibs fans at the moment is that the Celtic loanee looks like he’s hitting top form.

 Blazej Augustyn (Hearts)